Price plummets 70%: How the AI computing power rental bubble burst?

 • Capacity distributors: Runpod, SFCompute, Together.ai, Vast.ai, GPUlist.ai, etc.

-Market Trends: The Rise of Open-source Weight Models
+Market Trend: The Rise of Open-Source Weight Models

 Open-source weight models refer to those whose weights have been publicly distributed for free, despite lacking formal open-source licenses, and are widely used in commercial fields.

-The demand for these models is driven by two main factors: the emergence of large open-source models (like LLaMA3 and DeepSeek-v2) on the scale of GPT-4, and the maturity and widespread adoption of small (8 billion parameters) and medium (70 billion parameters) fine-tuned models.
+The demand for these models is primarily driven by two factors: the emergence of large open-source models (like LLaMA3 and DeepSeek-v2) at the scale of GPT-4, and the maturity and widespread adoption of small (8 billion parameters) and medium-sized (70 billion parameters) fine-tuned models.

 First, open-source models offer high flexibility, allowing users to fine-tune the models based on specific domains or tasks, better adapting to different application scenarios.
-Second, open-source models provide reliability, as model weights do not update without notification like some proprietary models, avoiding development issues caused by updates and increasing user trust in the models.
+Second, open-source models provide reliability, as model weights do not get updated unexpectedly like some proprietary models, avoiding development issues caused by updates and increasing user trust in the models.
 Finally, they ensure security and privacy, allowing enterprises to ensure that their prompts and customer data are not leaked through third-party API endpoints, reducing data privacy risks.
-These advantages have driven the continued growth and widespread adoption of open-source models, particularly in inference and fine-tuning.
+These advantages are driving the continued growth and widespread adoption of open-source models, particularly in inference and fine-tuning.

-Demand Shift Among Small and Medium Model Creators
+Demand Shift Among Small and Medium-Sized Model Creators

-Small and medium model creators refer to enterprises or startups that lack the capability or plan to train large foundational models (like 70B parameter models) from scratch.
+Small and medium-sized model creators refer to enterprises or startups that lack the capability or plans to train large foundational models (like 70B parameter models) from scratch.
 With the rise of open-source models, many companies have realized that fine-tuning existing open-source models is more cost-effective than training a new model from scratch.
-As a result, an increasing number of companies are choosing to fine-tune rather than train models themselves.
+As a result, more and more companies are choosing to fine-tune rather than train models themselves.
 This significantly reduces the demand for computing resources like H100.

 Fine-tuning is much cheaper than training from scratch.
-The computing resources required for fine-tuning existing models are far less than those needed to train a foundational model from scratch.
+The computing resources required for fine-tuning existing models are far less than those needed for training a foundational model from scratch.
 Training large foundational models typically requires 16 or more H100 nodes, while fine-tuning usually only requires 1 to 4 nodes.
-This shift in the industry has cut down the demand for large clusters among small and medium companies, directly reducing reliance on H100 computing power.
+This industry shift has reduced the demand for large clusters among small and medium-sized companies, directly decreasing reliance on H100 computing power.

 Additionally, investment in foundational model creation has decreased.
-In 2023, many small and medium companies attempted to create new foundational models, but now, unless they can bring innovation (like better architecture or support for hundreds of languages), there are unlikely to be new foundational model creation projects.
-This is because there are already sufficiently powerful open-source models, like Llama 3, making it hard for small companies to justify creating new models.
-Investor interest and funding have also shifted towards fine-tuning rather than training from scratch, further reducing the demand for H100 resources.
+In 2023, many small and medium-sized companies attempted to create new foundational models, but now, unless they can bring innovation (such as better architectures or support for hundreds of languages), there are unlikely to be new foundational model creation projects.
+This is because there are already sufficiently powerful open-source models, like Llama 3, making it difficult for small companies to justify creating new models.
+Investor interest and funding have also shifted towards fine-tuning rather than training models from scratch, further reducing demand for H100 resources.

-Other factors leading to increased GPU computing supply and decreased demand
+Other factors leading to increased GPU computing power supply and decreased demand

 Large Model Creators Moving Away from Open Cloud Platforms

-Large AI model creators like Facebook, X.AI, and OpenAI are gradually moving from public cloud platforms to building their own private computing clusters.
-First, existing public cloud resources (like a cluster of 1,000 nodes) can no longer meet their needs for training larger models.
-Second, from a financial perspective, building their own clusters is more advantageous, as purchasing data centers, servers, and other assets can increase company valuation, while renting public cloud resources is merely an expense that does not enhance assets.
-Additionally, these companies have sufficient resources and professional teams and can even acquire small data center companies to help them build and manage these systems.
+Large AI model creators like Facebook, X.AI, and OpenAI are gradually transitioning from public cloud platforms to building their own private computing clusters.
+First, existing public cloud resources (like a cluster of 1000 nodes) can no longer meet their needs for training larger models.
+Second, from a financial perspective, building their own clusters is more advantageous, as purchasing data centers, servers, and other assets can increase company valuation, while renting public clouds is merely an expense that does not enhance assets.
+Additionally, these companies have sufficient resources and professional teams, and they can even acquire small data center companies to help them build and manage these systems.
 Therefore, they no longer rely on public clouds.
-As these companies move away from public cloud platforms, the demand for computing resources in the market decreases, potentially leading to unused resources re-entering the market and increasing supply.
+As these companies move away from public cloud platforms, the demand for computing resources in the market decreases, potentially leading to unused resources re-entering the market, increasing supply.

 Vast.ai essentially operates as a free market system where suppliers from around the world compete with each other